omagarwal2002/Smart-Speech-Analysis-Minor1/README.md

 --> SRS.pdf : This is Software Requirement Specifiaction doc of our project.

+--> app.py : This is Streamlit code file of our webapp.

 --> main.py : This is the main python file our our GUI.

 --> merge_datasets.ipynb : This is the jupyter file which contains the code of creating our final custom dataset.

 --> prediction_custom_data_final.csv : This csv file contains the predictions made by our final model on the testing part of final custom dataset.

+--> requirements.txt : This file contains the python libraries to be installed for running the webapp.

 # Our Web App